DataDog/integrations-core/rabbitmq/README.md

 log.file = rabbit.log
 ```

-2. Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`:
+2. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:

     ```
     logs_enabled: true